6 Amazing Reasons to Adopt Two Cats from the Same Litter

 4. Easier Training and Socialization

 Kittens learn from one another.
-Littermates often pick up good habits faster, like using the litter box properly or understanding polite play (learning not to bite or scratch too hard).
+Litter mates often pick up good habits faster.
+They learn to use the litter box properly.
+They also understand polite play, learning not to bite or scratch too hard.

-They’ll also develop better social skills, which can help them adapt more easily to guests, children, or even other pets down the road.
+They’ll develop better social skills.
+These skills can help them adapt more easily to guests, children, or even other pets down the road.

 5. Healthier, Happier Cats